-The labor shortage is not unique to ride-hailing, but the situation is particularly dire right now at Uber and Lyft, where morale among its gig workers is low.
+The inability for companies to retain employees is not unique to ride-hailing, but the situation is particularly dire right now at Uber and Lyft, where morale among its gig workers is low.
 Campbell says he talks to drivers every day who say they’re not benefiting from the higher prices that passengers are being charged.
 Last week, Uber CEO Dara Khosrowshahi said the company would be proposing new incentives to draw drivers back to the app.
 Lyft’s CEO John Zimmer also said the company was considering driver incentives.
 As the apps work to recruit and retain more drivers, Campbell thinks the high prices will likely last two to three more months.
 But there’s another driver-related challenge New York City is facing, which can be seen in the rest of Madra’s ill-fated airport ride thread (which included many people reminding him he could have taken the AirTrain to JFK for tens of dollars instead of hundreds).
 Before booking his Uber, Madra also tried hailing a cab for 20 minutes, to no avail.
 There are two-thirds fewer cabs on New York City streets — only 3,500 per day compared to 10,500 before the pandemic — and it’s not clear how many of those taxis will ever return.

 New Yorkers do have some new options for booking rides.
 The app Obi (formerly called Bellhop) recently relaunched in New York City, allowing users to compare prices for Uber, Lyft, taxis, other black-car services, and micro-transit options like Via.
 So far, aggregated data shows that riders can do better with some of the lesser-known car services, says Obi’s CEO Payam Safa.
 “The reality is, Uber and Lyft are more expensive all the time compared to all the other options in our app.”
 Just this week, another alternative that might be both more economical and ethically attractive has also launched: The Drivers Cooperative, a driver-owned ride-hailing cooperative, is now booking rides.
 According to co-founder Alissa Orlando, Co-op’s rides are designed to be 5 percent cheaper than Uber or Lyft because the cooperative only takes a small commission compared to the large overhead of corporate apps — and more of it goes to drivers.
 “It’s about community and keeping profits local,” she says.
 “You’ll know that the billions of dollars that New Yorkers spend on rideshare gets reinvested in working-class neighborhoods.”